Strangenoise/SubstancePainterToMaya/README.md

 ## Features to come

-1. Add UDIMs option
+1. Add the new UI with the UDIM option to the documentation
 2. Choose the shader to use (I.e: aiStandardHair, aiStandardVolume...)
 3. Don't create nodes if they're not needed
-4. Allow the creation of new StingrayPBS materials

 ## Credits